na-na-hi/renget/archive/3gw8v.md

 Previous thread:

 Q: What is the purpose of the filter?
-A: It removes "gender confusion" and "race bait" threads.
+A: It removes most, but not all "gender confusion" and "race bait" threads and some other stuff i personally would like to see less of.
 In recent years the amount of those threads has grown steadily and removed a lot of diversity from the first few pages.
-Today the filter removes often 50 threads or more.

 Q: But isn't the diversity higher with those threads?
-A: Not if they clog the first few pages.
-Try the filter, see if you like the new /gif/.
+A: Try the filter, decide what looks more diverse to you.

-Q: If you don't like porn, why go to /gif/, not /wsg/?
+Q: If you don't like porn, why don't you go to /wsg/?
-A: I like porn, i just don't like 50 threads of gender confusion and race bait.
-For example, on every porn site the category "amateurs" and "bdsm" are the most popular.
-Why is that not the case on /gif/?
+A: I like porn, i just don't like 40 threads or more of gender confusion and race bait.

 Q: Why are there so many "gender confusion" and "race bait" threads in the first place?
-A: I can only speculate about the motivation.
-We know at least one group that coordinates on Discord to spam those threads.
-It's believed these are useful idiots working for someone else.

-Q: The filter removes more than that, isn't it?
-A: Yes, but you can edit the filter to taste by removing stuff.

-Q: Why aren't Janitors fixing the problem?
-A: It's likely they are part of the problem, that they are gender confused themselves.
+A: I don't know, tell me in the thread.
+I wouldn't even bother with the filter if it where just those few.

 Q: I have an update or a way to streamline the filter regex.
-A: Spam it in a degeneracy thread as an answer to OP, eventually i should see it.
+A: Spam it in the thread as an answer to OP, eventually i should see it.

 Q: Some crap is still coming through!
-A: It's spam and the nature of spammers is to undermine filters.
-It is what it is, sadly.
+A: It is what it is, sadly.

+Q: OP comes from /pol/, is a chud, is homophobe, is closeted, is cursed, is posessed, is a sore looser, is a creep, is wrong!
+A: Yes.

 How to install the filter: